wumiguo/JedAIToolkit/README.md

 This repository contains the code (in Java 8) of JedAI's open source library.
 The code of JedAI's desktop application and workbench is available in this [repository](https://github.com/scify/jedai-ui).

 Several **datasets** already converted into the serialized data type of JedAI can be found [here](./data).

-JedAI is also available as a **Docker image** [here](https://hub.docker.com/repository/docker/gmandi/jedai-webapp).
-See below for more details.

 You can find a short presentation of JedAI Toolkit [here](documentation/JedAIpresentation.pptx).